The Alberta Home Education Association (AHEA) hosts its provincial convention in Red Deer each April.

 - AHEA Graduation Ceremony - prior registration required!

-- Shopping-Only Admission Option (the last two hours on Saturday for the vendor hall only)
+- Shopping-Only Admission Option (the last two hours on Saturday for the main vendor hall only)

 - Buy-It-Here Incentives (promotes the etiquette of shopping from vendors rather than online later)